 - 30 credits to complete the BSN through UW Oshkosh.

-After obtaining an Associate of Arts and Science degree from UW-Rock County and certification as a Certified Nursing Assistant (CNA), you will apply to the UW Oshkosh College of Nursing.
+After obtaining an Associate of Arts and Sciences degree from UW-Rock County and certification as a Certified Nursing Assistant (CNA), you will apply to the UW Oshkosh College of Nursing.
 Applications will be accepted through the UW Oshkosh College of Nursing Undergraduate office until March 1 for the fall semester and August 30 for the spring semester.

 - Complete Test of Essential Academic Skills (TEAS) with acceptable score.

 - Attend Holistic interview with UW Oshkosh, UW-Rock County, and Blackhawk Technical College representatives at UW-Rock County.
 This review committee will select the eligible students according to UW Oshkosh’s admission policies.
 You will be notified of your admission status by May 15 for fall and December 1 for spring.

 - Blackhawk Technical College will be given a list of accepted students.
 Upon acceptance, you enroll at Blackhawk Technical College.

 - After successfully completing the first year of your Associate Degree in Nursing at Blackhawk Technical College, with at least a 3.0 GPA, you may start taking designated UW Oshkosh BSN course offerings.

 (608) 758-6565 ext.
 240